armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 hal deploy apply
 ```

+{{% /tab %}}
+{{< /tabs >}}

-Point your webhooks (Under "Settings -> Integrations"  on your project page)
+Under "Settings -> Integrations"  on your project page, point your webhooks
 to `https://<your-gate-url>/webhooks/git/gitlab`.
 Make sure the server your
-GitLab install is running on can connect to your Gate URL (and adjust any
+GitLab install is running on can connect to your Gate URL.
+Armory also needs
-firewall settings and the like that you may need).
-Spinnaker will also need
-to be able to reach back out to your GitLab installation; ensure that
-connectivity works as well.
+to communicate with your GitLab installation.
+Ensure that connectivity works as well.

 ### Custom branch configuration